mikrodev/Documentation/documentation/docs/ViewPLUS-SCADA-Mail-Server-Service.md

 SMTP_user = < E-mail Address > // Enter the e-mail address that will send the mail.

+SMTP_pwd = < Application Password > // A password must be obtained for the scada application from the account that will send the mail.
+(This section is explained under the heading Getting Gmail Application Password.)

 SMTP_host = < SMTP Server Address > // SMTP Server Address of the e-mail address is entered.
 (For Gmail, smtp.gmail.com should be written.)

 SMTP_port = < SMTP Server Port > // Enter the SMTP Server Port of the e-mail address.
 (For Gmail, 465 should be written.)